 Appointments to the local board are made by the respective governing body.
-Augusta County has three (3) members on the Board and they serve four-year terms.
+Augusta County has three (3) members on the Board, and they serve four-year terms.

 Valley Community Services Board

-The Valley Community Services Board is responsible for planning and implementing programs for mental health, mental retardation, and substance abuse (drug and alcohol).
+The Valley Community Services Board is responsible for planning and implementing programs for mental health, intellectual disability, and substance abuse (drug and alcohol).
 The Valley Community Services Board serves Staunton, Waynesboro, Augusta County, and Highland County.
 The Board consists of five (5) members from Waynesboro, five (5) from Staunton, five (5) from Augusta County, and one (1) from Highland County.
 Each member is appointed by his or her respective governing body to serve a three- (3) year term, and may be re-appointed to a second three (3) year term.

 Valley Program for Aging Services

 Valley Program for Aging Services is a regional agency charged with promoting and assuring the highest level of service attainable for every elderly person within Planning District Six, in an environment which contributes positively to healthful individual and family living.
 A Board of Directors has created advisory councils, which includes appointments from member jurisdictions.
 Augusta County is allowed one member.
 Members are appointed for two-year terms.